5 Lactation Smoothie Recipes with Ultimate Milk Boosting Effects

 That is by no mistake.

-Because this common lactation ingredient really does deliver in the milk supply market.
+This common lactation ingredient really does deliver in the milk supply production market.
+You can add Brewer’s Yeast to almost any lactation smoothie recipe.

 How to Create Your Own Lactation Smoothies

-First, think of an overall flavor profile that sounds appealing to you.
-Maybe it’s seasonal, a craving or an experimental science project in the kitchen.
+Maybe it’s a seasonal craving or an experimental science project in the kitchen.

 Second, think about what galactagogues make sense for the flavor of smoothie you want to create.